EvaZ7/progressivewebapp/README.md

 Deze heb ik gelijk opgelost door deze toe te voegen.
 Verder heb ik ook een defer toegevoegd aan mijn JavaScript en deze in de head gezet van mijn HTML pagina.

+**Perceived load speed:**
+how quickly a page can load and render all of its visual elements to the screen.
+Load responsiveness:
+how quickly a page can load and execute any required JavaScript code in order for components to respond quickly to user interaction

+### Minify

+### Cache control

 **Verdere optimalisatie:**

 1. Perceived load speed: how quickly a page can load and render all of its visual elements to the screen.